hasin-shabbir/facial-recognition/readme.md

 ## FAQs
 ### Why does the build process take so long?
-Well, there's currently a dependency on dlib through face_recognition and building its wheels takes forever.
+Well, there's currently a dependency on dlib through face_recognition and building its wheel takes forever.
 We could do either:
-- Use pre-built wheels stored somewhere
+- Use pre-built wheel stored somewhere
 - Wait for me to use some alternative lib/model.
 I just built an MVP to show that stuff works.

 ### Getting an error that says image type should be 8-bit or RGB etc.
 - Use numpy version <=2.0 (I'm using 1.26.4 and it works). v>=2.0 breaks stuff for some libs etc.

-### Cannot build wheels for dlib
+### Cannot build wheel for dlib
-- Ensure you have cmake installed in your system.
-Generally, make sure you have everything installed mentioned under `# Install system dependencies` in dockerfile.
+- Ensure you have `cmake` installed in your system e.g. using `brew install cmake`.
+Generally, make sure you have everything mentioned under `# Install system dependencies` in dockerfile installed in your system/venv.
 I'll do dependency cleanup later and update.